U.S. online sales surge, shoppers throng stores on Thanksgiving evening

 In Chicago, shoppers appeared to be slightly less enthusiastic to emerge from their turkey slumber and crowds were thin along the city’s popular shopping destination, State Street.

-“There’s a few more people than normal but I wouldn’t call this crowded at all,” Deloitte auditor Eugenia Liew said as she shopped at discount retailer Target (T.N).
+“There’s a few more people than normal but I wouldn’t call this crowded at all,” Deloitte auditor Eugenia Liew said as she shopped at discount retailer Target.
 “I expected a lot more people.”

 The holiday season spanning November and December is crucial for retailers because it can account for as much as 40 percent of annual sales.
 Retailers try to attract shoppers with deep discounts.